 Instead, you want to target keywords that are easy to rank for and that some people are actually searching for.

-Keyword research is easy and I’ve detailed my top favourite method in 1 Simple tip on how to generate content ideas.
-In our course, I discuss 10 ways to find keywords and then how to organize content ideas.
+Keyword research is easy and I’ve detailed my top favorite method in 1 Simple tip on how to generate content ideas.
+In our course, I discuss 10 ways to find keywords, and how to organize content ideas.

 As a topic for another day, your content strategy should deal with length.
-For me, before writing anything, I think about what questions I’ll try and answer in the piece and estimate a rough word count.
+Before writing anything, I think about what questions I’ll try and answer in the piece and estimate a rough word count.

-Doing so helps me to estimate the time it’ll take to produce the piece of content.
-I’ll need to allow time for researching, first draft and final edit.
+Doing so helps me estimate the time it’ll take to produce the piece of content.
+I’ll need to allow time for researching, first draft, and final edit.